-Cisco CCNP - OSPF Lab 1
+Cisco CCNP - OSPF Single Area - Lab 1

 This article will describe the first CCNP MPLS lab.